Children & ADHD

 ADHD is diagnosed more often in boys than in girls.
 However, the reason for this may be that the condition often presents differently in boys and girls.
 For example, boys with ADHD are more likely to display disruptive behavior that gains attention and is recognized easier, and girls with the disorder may simply appear passive or unmotivated.
 Boys who have ADHD often are labeled as "discipline problems."

 ADHD occurs more often in children who have a family history of the disorder.
-Studies have shown that about 25% of children who have ADHD also have a close relative (e.g., parent, sibling) with ADHD.
+Studies have shown that about 25 percent of children who have ADHD also have a close relative (e.g., parent, sibling) with ADHD.